jcm0905/CS544/README.md

 source venv/bin/activate
 ```

-3. Start the server in one terminal:
+3. Start the server with defaults in one terminal:
 ```sh
 python3 file_transfer.py server
 ```

-4. Run the client in the other terminal:
+4. Run the client with defaults in the other terminal:
 ```sh
 python3 file_transfer.py client -f test_file
 ```
+NOTE: The server does not need to be started first.
+Alternatively, you can run the client first, where it can find the server.
+The client will timeout after some time if it cannot find the server with the appropriate hostname/IP and port number.

 After `-f`, feel free to use any file name for a file you would like to send from the client to the server.
-The server will continue to run, and you can keep running the client by executing the same command as shown in (4) to continue transferring different files to the server.
+The server will continue to run, and you can continue running the client by executing the same command as shown in (4) to transfer different files to the server.

 5. When finished, exit the Python Virtual Environment in both terminals:
 ```sh